Bekir Osmanov: Partisan activities

-Growing wary of the imminent German occupation of Crimea, Osmanov insisted that collective farms in Crimea harvest their crops early and prepare to defend themselves for the ensuing war, but was berated by a local official for sharing his sober analysis of the situation.
+Growing wary of the imminent German occupation of Crimea, Osmanov insisted that collective farmers in Crimea harvest their crops early and prepare to defend themselves for the ensuing war, but was berated by a local official for sharing his sober analysis of the situation.
 He then attended brief combat training courses in which he learned to accurately fire a revolver and throw grenades.
 However, he was not drafted into the Red Army for health reasons, so he put his skills to use as a scout with the partisan movement to help resist the Nazi occupation of the peninsula.
-His first mission was to deliver a radio to a group of partisans located deep within the forest.
-He went on to participate in other various partisan operations, for which he gained a reputation as skilled scout due to his knowledge of the local geography, and in January 1942 he was accepted into the Community Party.
+His first mission was to deliver a radio to a group of partisans deep within the forest.
+He went on to participate in other various partisan operations, for which he gained a reputation as a skilled scout due to his knowledge of the local geography, and in January 1942, he was accepted into the Community Party.
 For his effective work as a partisan and scout, the Nazi occupiers launched a wide search for him and offered a bounty of 100,000 marks on his head.
 He was twice nominated for the Order of Lenin, but Vladimir Bulatov obstructed the award on both occasions.
-With Kuibyshev detachment having suffered heavy losses and unable to continue on, he was transferred to the Sevastopol detachment, where he became a political instructor and took part in more risky operations.
-In October 1942 he took part in a small-scale sea-based operation, helping fellow partisans hide in "blind spots" from enemy forces to approach the coast; however, the operation was a failure, with the commander and commissar panicking upon the start of enemy fire and several partisans drowning due to their boats being shelled.
+With Kuibyshev detachment having suffered heavy losses and unable to continue, he was transferred to the Sevastopol detachment, where he became a political instructor and took part in more risky operations.
+In October 1942, he took part in a small-scale sea-based operation, helping fellow partisans hide in "blind spots" from enemy forces to approach the coast.
+However, the operation was a failure, with the commander and commissar panicking upon the start of enemy fire and several partisans drowning due to their boats being shelled.
 Nevertheless, Osmanov and the rest of the partisans maintained their composure and continued for Cape Kikeneiz, where they landed and made their way to the forest.
 However, his work as a partisan did not last much longer; later that month he sustained severe shrapnel wounds from a mine, and so he was evacuated from Crimea on 26 October 1942.